-The angel looked at Janice and said, “Janice, who is your neighbor, and what will you do?”
+The angel looked at Janice and said, “Who is your neighbor, and what will you do?”

-With weak knees, she wobbled over to the rock where the 4 vials of oil and wine were.
-The angel asked, “How many bottles of oil and wine do you want to pour upon those who are wounded?”
+Her knees were weak, but she wobbled over to the rock where the 4 vials of oil and wine were.
+The angel asked, “How many bottles of oil and wine do you want to pour upon those wounded on the road?”

 With that answer, a peace and joy that Janice had never known before began to literally pour all over her.
 She dried her tears as she went to gather the vials from the rock.
 To her surprise, she saw Jesus standing there and her heart leaped!

-“So you didn’t leave me here to do this all by myself” she said.
+“So you didn’t leave me here to do this all by myself,” she said relieved and happy.

-Apologies are nice to get from the ones who have wronged us, don’t get me wrong . . . but what if you never get one?
+Apologies are nice to get from the ones who have wronged us, but what if we never got an apology?